Columbia Graduate School of Architecture, Planning and Preservation: Notable alumni

-Research Centers
+Research centers

 Center for Spatial Research

 The Spatial Research Center was established in 2015 as a center for urban research that combines design, architecture, urbanism, humanities, and data science.
 It sponsors research, and curricular activities built around new technologies of mapping, data visualization, data collection and data analysis.

 Center for Urban Real Estate

-The Center for Urban Real Estate was founded in 2011 in order to address the challenges of a rapidly urbanizing world and the most complex problems of the real estate industry.
-From the concerns of inequitable socio-economic outcomes in the urban environment, through the spectacular revitalization of urban centers, such as Lower Manhattan, after the devastation of terrorism, natural disaster, and deteriorating infrastructure, to creating technological systems for optimized investment decisions, the Center serves as a forum for robust discussions and rigorous analysis by real estate professionals and scholars.
-A major current focus of the Center is the development of advanced applied technology that can be achieved by bridging the gap between the compelling needs of the real estate industry and the advanced research and resources in technology within the extensive Columbia University ecosystem.
+The Center for Urban Real Estate was founded in 2011 in order to address the challenges of an urbanization and the complex problems of the real estate industry.
+From inequitable socio-economic outcomes in the urban environment, through the revitalization of urban centers, to creating technological systems for optimized investment decisions, the Center serves as a forum for discussions and analysis by real estate professionals and scholars.
+A focus of the Center is the development of technology that meets needs of the real estate industry integrated with advanced research and resources in technology within the Columbia University ecosystem.

 Temple Hoyne Buell Center for the Study of American Architecture

 The Buell Center was founded in 1982.
 Its mission is to advance the interdisciplinary study of American architecture, urbanism, and landscape.
 In recent years, the Center has convened issue-oriented conversations around matters of public concern, such as housing, that are addressed to overlapping constituencies including academics, students, professionals, and members of the general public.
-The Center's research and programming articulate facts and frameworks that modify key assumptions governing the architectural public sphere—that is, the arena in which informed public analysis and debate about architecture and urbanism takes place.
+The Center's research and programming articulate facts and frameworks that modify key assumptions in which public analysis and debate about architecture and urbanism takes place.
 The center is located in Buell Hall.